Evana/Contacts/README.md

 # TODO:
 - Update layout
 - Store data locally with Realm
+- Fix bug for visible index in collectionView

 # Ouput Screen
 - When the device trait collection horizontal size class is Compact the app will show data as following